hyphone/x1yoga3rd-linux/README.md

 There is one issue though.
 When the EC is at 1.06 there are other issues like keyboard and trackpad not respondig after suspend and flickering keyboard backlight.

-What I encountered is when the BIOS is downgraded via Windows to 1.12 / 1.06, then updated via GNU/Linux to 1.27 / 1.06 (EC stays the same) and then updates the BIOS again in Windows to the newest 1.27 / 1.09 the fans are still working.
-And so is everything after suspend.
+What I encountered is when the BIOS is downgraded via Windows to 1.12 / 1.06, then updated via GNU/Linux to 1.27 / 1.06 (EC stays the same) and then the BIOS gets updated again through Windows to the newest 1.27 / 1.09 the fans are still working.
+And so is the keyboard, trackpad and keyboard backlight after suspend.

-So the procedure to have everything is this:
+So the procedure to have everything working is this:

 ## newest BIOS / EC and working fans
 - verify BIOS 1.12 with EC 10.6 is installed